roopekoo/Kinect3D/2.Filters/DepthFilter/README.md

 *filename* is required and defines the point cloud file to be read.

-*depthFar* is the farthest distance value that a point can have without being filtered.
+*depthFar* is the farthest distance value a point can have without being filtered.

 *depthNear* is the smallest value the point can have without being filtered out.